 How to Draw a Nekkid Man (formerly known as I Will Be Good) debuted in December 2008.
 It’s the story of a Southern woman (me) who abandons conformity to lead an artist’s life.
 Along the way, I survive scandal, depression, and God, who seems to be stalking me, and explore family upbringing, women’s roles, the creative process, vocation, and the struggle to lead a life freed from other people’s expectations.
 Ultimately, I transform from corporate executive to contemporary artist, despite enormous pressure to follow convention.

-This past year, I was one of four playwrights selected to attend the Lake George Theater Lab, where I worked with director Mia Rovegno, who transformed my performance and the show.
+In 2013, I was one of four playwrights selected to attend the Lake George Theater Lab.
+There I worked with NYC-based directed Mia Rovegno, who transformed both my performance and the show, which was selected for:

 - 2011 New York International Fringe Festival (FringeNYC)

 - 2011 FringeNYC Encore Series (only one of 12 shows selected)

 In addition to festivals, I performed the show throughout New England and the South, including runs at Tampa’s Straz Center for the Performing Arts and the Nantucket Theater Workshop; at universities including Vanderbilt University in Nashville, Tennessee and Franklin Pierce University in Rindge, New Hampshire; and at private engagements, including Amy Grant’s Creative Discovery Weekends.

 And stay tuned for my next solo piece!
 “How to Act Like a Lady,” the second part of the trilogy, is now in development.